osterus/eva-ai/README.md

-smart (not) calculator baset on ai i create it to lern how to make ai
+Smart (not) calculator baset on AI.
+I create it to lern how to make AI
 (hi Eva)